Four travel routes for Kerala

 You can take a train to Varkala from Alleppey.
-Varkala and Kovalam are famous for their Ayurveda resorts that offer traditional Hindu healing treatments that help balance the bodily systems by working on breathing exercises and using herbal remedies.
+Varkala and Kovalam are famous for their ayurveda resorts that offer traditional Hindu healing treatments.
+This helps balance the bodily systems by working on breathing exercises and using herbal remedies.
 Many spend more than a week or two at these resorts for various ayurvedic and rejuvenation sessions.

 The tropical setting of Wayanad is a perfect getaway, especially for honeymooners.
 Stay at the peaceful Vythiri Resort and wake up to the sound of the gushing waters and splendid views outside your villa.